ebd622/fe-samples/pipes/README.md

 ```
 This will print out `stable` on a page after 2 sec.

-What `async` does - it recognise that `appStatus` is a Promise (btw, it will also work with Observable).
+What `async` does - it recognises that `appStatus` is a Promise (btw, it will also work with Observable).
 It would subscribe automatically and after 2 sec.
 it will recognise, that something is changed, that the Promise is resolved and it will print data.

 ## References